 If you’re driving, park at Punggol Waterway Park Carpark B as the Water and Sand Play Areas are located there.

-The playground and sand play area at Punggol Waterway Park is at 10 Sentul Crescent, Singapore 828851.
+The sand play area at Punggol Waterway Park is at 10 Sentul Crescent, Singapore 828851.